Following a few basic design standards will ensure your merchandise not only promotes your unit but also advances the university’s brand identity.

 Merchandise is any item that you produce with the intent of using as a promotional giveaway or for resale.
 This does not include everyday communications, such as posters, brochures, booklets, etc.

-You must always use a licensed vendor to produce merchandise, even if you plan on giving it away.
+You must always use one of the six university-contracted licensed vendors or University Printing and Mail to produce merchandise, even if you plan on giving it away.

 Choosing a Logo